Modoc County, California: Geography

-Below the rim of the Plateau is Big Valley in the extreme southwest corner of the county, and the large Warm Springs Valley that forms the bottom of the Pit River watershed that runs through the county.
-The north fork and south fork of the Pit River come together just south of Alturas.
-The River collects hundreds of other small creeks as it flows south towards Lake Shasta, where it joins the Sacramento River and drains into the San Francisco Bay.
+Below the rim of the plateau, in the extreme southwest corner of the county, are Big Valley and Warm Springs Valley, which form the bottom of the Pit River watershed that flows through the county.
+The Pit River's northern and southern forks come together just south of Alturas; the river collects hundreds of other small creeks on its trajectory south towards Shasta Lake, where it joins the Sacramento River and ultimately drains into San Francisco Bay.
 The eastern edge of the county is dominated by the Warner Mountains.
 The Pit River originates in this mountain range.
-Hundreds of alpine lakes dot the range, all of which are fed by snow-melt and natural springs.
+Hundreds of alpine lakes dot the range, all of which are fed by snowmelt and natural springs.
 East of the Warner Range is Surprise Valley and the western edge of the Great Basin.

-Hot Springs and lava caves are common to Modoc County.
-There are some geothermal energy resources available in the county, though their viability is highly variable.
+Hot springs and lava caves are unique to Modoc County.
+There is potential for some geothermal energy resources in the county, though the viability is highly variable.

-A great diversity of plants are found in Modoc County, since this is situated within the biodiverse California Floristic Province.
-Numerous native trees are found in the county including Garry Oak and Washoe Pine trees.
-Jeffrey Pine and Ponderosa Pine are also found in large numbers.